 It is important to note, however, that Mistry and Schuhmann's work as bricoleurs is not new; in fact, many of the pioneering figures in African film studies can be seen as bricoleurs.
 It is towards one of these pioneering bricoleurs - Paulin Soumanou Vieyra - that I turn first, in an attempt to revisit the archives of African film studies to provide a more nuanced and less politicized account of its origins.
 Thereafter I attempt to trace the influence of African film scholarship's early engagement with bricolage on certain key figures across African film studies up to the present day.
-Ultimately, I argue that through charting this

-I want to identify and call the 'curatorial turn' in contemporary (African) film scholarship.
-This 'curatorial turn' has seen many African film scholars play dual roles as academics and curators for film festivals and other live cinema events.
-In some cases, as I will show, African film scholars are not engaged in literal curation but rather adopt a curatorial voice in their scholarship, either explicitly encouraging others to screen particular films in concert, or - through vivid, performative criticism (Jayamanne 2001) - imaginatively conjuring a film programme for the reader.
-The 'curatorial turn' could be read, somewhat cynically, as a result of the pressure on academics to create quantitative 'impact' through making their research available to non-academic audiences.
+Ultimately, I argue that through charting this lineage of bricolage we can better understand, contextualize, and historicize what I want to identify and call the "curatorial turn" in contemporary (African) film scholarship.
+This "curatorial turn" has seen many African film scholars play dual roles as academics and curators for film festivals and other live cinema events.
+In some cases, as I will show, African film scholars are not engaged in literal curation but rather adopt a curatorial voice in their scholarship, either explicitly encouraging others to screen particular films in concert, or - through vivid, performative criticism (Jayamanne, 2001) - imaginatively conjuring a film program for the reader.
+The "curatorial turn" could be read, somewhat cynically, as a result of the pressure on academics to create quantitative "impact" through making their research available to non-academic audiences.
 However, it can also be interpreted, more positively, as part of a movement towards a deeper and more diverse engagement with the object of study itself - indeed, with African films themselves.
 As I will argue, however, this curatorial engagement cannot be at the expense of conventional critical engagement with the films.

-Rethinking the Origins of African film scholarship: A Glance at the Work of Paulin Soumanou Vieyra

-Paulin Soumanou Vieyra is often cited as one of the collective of African filmmakers living in Paris (the African Filmmakers Group) who made Afrique sur Seine (1955), one of the first films by sub-Saharan Africans.
-He is also often invoked as one of the founders of FEPACI, the Pan African Federation of Filmmakers, an organization that was founded in 1969 and that initially had a strong political vision about what African filmmaking should and should not be.

-However, Vieyra also deserves to be acknowledged as the "father" of African film studies, for authoring the first books about African filmmaking (see Vieyra 1969, 1972, 1983).
+Rethinking the Origins of African Film Scholarship: A Glance at the Work of Paulin Soumanou Vieyra one of the founders of FEPACI, the Pan African Federation of Filmmakers, an organization that was founded in 1969 and that initially had a strong political vision about what African filmmaking should and should not be.3 However, Vieyra also deserves to be acknowledged as the "father" of African film studies, for authoring the first books about African filmmaking (see Vieyra 1969, 1972, 1983).
 These books are rarely engaged with in African film studies, meaning that Vieyra's fascinating early reflections are lost on contemporary African film scholars.
 Perhaps this has to do with the relative inaccessibility of Vieyra's books.
 Perhaps it is partly due to the Anglophone bias in our field, which tends to ignore key texts in French and other languages.
 And perhaps, finally, it has something to do with the fact that we have overlooked the true extent of Vieyra's approach of bricolage to his work.
 His filmmaking and political work have been valorized over his scholarship, which was, nevertheless, groundbreaking in the ways that it documented, archived, and reflected on the early days of African filmmaking but also drew on Vieyra's intimate practical engagements with film.